Financial Aid for Year or Term Abroad

 If the Yale College Committee on Year or Term Abroad has preapproved you to study abroad for a term/year of Yale credit or you have been accepted into Yale in London or the Bocconi–Yale Economics Exchange Program, you are eligible to apply for financial aid.
 Additionally, if you do not qualify for need based financial aid or if you want to supplement your financial aid award, there are several financing options for which you and your family may apply to help pay for your educational costs abroad.

-You can find information about the financial aid application process and the different loan options available to you and your family here.
+You can find information about the financial aid application process and the different loan options available to you and your family under All About Education Loans.
 Yale students who are taking leaves of absence to study abroad are ineligible to apply for financial aid or for these loan options.

 You should also research any fellowship opportunities that may be available for your study abroad.
 The CIPE Fellowship Programs Web site lists information about merit-based fellowships for study abroad.